Skip to Main Content

 • D.M.A.
 2014, Eastman School of Music

-Joined ISU Faculty in 2016
+Dr. Choi joined ISU Faculty in 2016.

 Dr. Hyeri Choi is Associate Professor of Violin at Idaho State University where she coordinates the string program, teaches violin, viola, and related academic courses, and directs the string division of the ISU Summer Institute for Piano and Strings.
 She holds a Doctor of Musical Arts and Master of Music in Violin Performance from the Eastman School of Music.

 As a soloist, Hyeri made her New York debut at Weill Recital Hall, Carnegie Hall, as the First Prize Winner of 2014 American Protégé International Strings and Piano Competition.
 During her Eastman years, she gave a solo recital in the Musicales Concert Series at George Eastman House in 2012.
 As a chamber player, Dr. Choi is a violinist in the Monarch Piano Trio at ISU, a member of Duo “Raon,” and a member of the Piano Trio “Dante Deo” which was created by Eastman alumni.
-She was invited to perform at the 2017 / 2019 Grand Teton Music Festival (GTMF) Summer Season Preview Concert and was invited as a full scholarship fellow of the 1st and 2nd New Mexico Chamber Music Festival in Albuquerque.
+She was invited to perform at the Grand Teton Music Festival (GTMF) Summer Season Preview Concert and was invited as a full scholarship fellow of the New Mexico Chamber Music Festival in Albuquerque.
 Hyeri has participated internationally with renowned artists in various summer festivals with full scholarships, including the Kirishima International Music Festival (Japan), the Music Alp Festival (France), and the Music Academy of the West (USA).

-Eleanor Christman Cox
+Eleanor Christman Headshot

 Dr. Eleanor Christman

-Assistant Professor | Cello
+Assistant Professor of Music | Cello

 (208) 282-1423